 Nick Foley (Joseph Bologna), the millionaire owner of Foley's Frozen Foods, is a street-wise New Jersey-born businessman with a playboy lifestyle.
-In the TV movie pilot which launched the series, Foley attempts to develop a family man image by bringing a group of six orphaned girlswho were featured in a newspaper story that they refused to be separated from each otherto live in the mansion in Bel Air where he lives with his butler, John Clapper (Douglas Seale).
-Foley does this to seal a business deal and does not intend to keep them there permanently.
-But Foley's plans change as he grows attached to the girls, and he ends up adopting them permanently.
+In the TV movie pilot which launched the series, a group of six girls, living together in an orphanage, have formed a tight-knit group, but face being separated when the orphanage closes down.
+Foley desperately needs to cultivate a family man image to seal a business and when he reads an article about them, invites them all to live in his Bel-Air mansion.
+His motives are entirely selfish, and he doesn't plan to keep them after the deal is complete, but his plans change as he grows attached to the girls, and he ends up adopting them permanently.

-The adjustment is huge on both sides, as the girls acquire a father with no parenting experience.
-Having spent the past few years in a run-down orphanage, the girls suddenly find themselves in a life of luxury (hence the series' title).
+The adjustment is huge on both sides, as Foley initially has no idea how to be a parent.
+Having spent much of their lives in a run-down orphanage, the girls suddenly find themselves in a life of luxury (hence the series' title).
 The series follows the trials and tribulations of the girls and a man who has previously never loved anyone but himself and often struggles to cope with his new family.